2- day Pit Firing Course

 -

-Do bring your own mask to use when handling oxides.
+Bring your own mask to use when handling oxides.

 -

-Do bring a woollen hat or scarf to protect your hair from the heat. wear loose, natural fibre clothing.
+Bring a woollen hat or scarf to protect your hair from the heat. wear loose, natural fibre clothing.

 -